Rapaport Dermatology of Beverly Hills

 Basal cell carcinoma may appear pink, translucent, papule, or as a nodule with rolled borders.
 They can also appear as open sores or shiny patches.

-The team at Rapaport Dermatology of Beverly Hills can diagnose basal cell carcinoma after a biopsy of the lesion.
-Treatment for the common skin cancer may depend on the location, size, depth of penetration, and overall health.
+The Rapaport Dermatology of Beverly Hills team can diagnose basal cell carcinoma after a biopsy of the lesion.
+Treatment for common skin cancer may depend on the location, size, depth of penetration, and overall health.

 Dr. Rapaport uses a simple elliptical excision to remove the cancerous tissue.
 A repeat procedure may be needed.

 Squamous cell carcinoma is the second most common type of skin cancer.
 The tumors usually develop in sun-exposed areas of your skin, including the face, scalp, ears, hands, and neck.
 However, squamous cell carcinoma may also develop on other areas of your body not exposed to the sun.

 Squamous cell carcinoma may appear as a wart-like growth, open bleeding sore, or scaly patch that doesn’t resolve.
 Dr. Rapaport can diagnose squamous cell carcinoma after a skin biopsy.

 Treatment for your squamous cell cancer may depend on the location of the lesion, as well as the size and depth.
 Surgical excision is the primary method of treatment for squamous cell carcinoma.
 There are many surgical methods for removing the lesion, including:

 - Simple elliptical excision

 In some cases, chemotherapy and/or radiation therapy may also be needed.